 Master of Arts

-A total of thirty semester hours of coursework is required.
+A total of 30 semester hours of coursework is required.
 Details are available from the graduate adviser.

 As preparation for the English graduate program, a strong undergraduate background in British and American literature and language is desirable, as well as advanced coursework in related fields.